 What if I don't get an NLU through CLAT 2025

-The Consortium of National Law Universities (NLUs) conducts the Common Law Admission Test for admission to 24 NLUs and other participating law colleges.
+The Consortium of National Law Universities (NLUs) declared the CLAT 2025 results on December 7, 2024 on its official website - consortiumofnlus.ac.in.
+Through the scores of the Common Law Admission Test, candidates can get admission to 24 NLUs and other participating law colleges.
 The CLAT 2025 will be conducted tentatively in December 2024.
 Every year, thousands of candidates appear in CLAT exam to get admission to top National Law Universities.
 There are limited seats available in the NLUs, therefore only the top ranking candidates get the opportunity to get admission.
 Candidates who are not able to get an NLU through CLAT exam get disheartened.
 Such candidates should understand that there are many good alternatives.
 There are several CLAT affiliated colleges and other top private universities that are offering undergraduate and postgraduate degrees in law.
 To know more about other good options and information regarding other top law schools, read the full article.

 What should I do if I don't get admission to NLU after CLAT 2025?